American Anthropological Association Summer Internship Program -

-The American Anthropological Association is pleased to offer two internship opportunities funded by member donations and one internship opportunity funded by the Association for Feminist Anthropology for the summer of 2013.
+The American Anthropological Association is pleased to offer two internship opportunities funded by member donations for the summer of 2014.

 - Undergraduate students in their junior or senior year